£150 Hogarth Before and After

 The second plate:

 The woman is pleading for the man to stay as he is pulling up his breaches.
 The dog is asleep beside a book on the floor entitled Omne Animal Post Coitum Triste [Every animal is sad after sex].
-The fallen dressing table reveals a second painton on the wall entitled "After" showing cupid with the spent rocket falling to earth.
+The fallen dressing table reveals a second painting on the wall entitled "After" showing cupid with the spent rocket falling to earth.

 Some spotting and waterstains mainly to margins.